 Needless to say, I wasn’t very good at networking.
 When I left Crap-Co to start my business from home, everyone laughed at me, like somehow the hermit executive of Crap-ville could somehow be successful.
 I knew I had to network to build my own business, but I wasn’t sure how.

-I went to Dictionary.com and I looked up networking: “A supportive system of sharing information and services among individuals and groups having a common interest.
+I went to the Dictionary and looked up networking: “A supportive system of sharing information and services among individuals and groups having a common interest.
 Working mothers in the community use networking to help themselves manage successfully.”

 First of all, I thought it was cool that they referenced working mothers as a group, but then I realized that it is a supportive system — something that is already in place — so where do you begin?
 How do you break into a network or start one where one doesn’t already exist to serve your needs.
 I thought a lot about this and came up with my Seven Savvy Strategies for Networking Moms.